-PNTs to be grown commercially at a later date are typically considered confidential business information.
+Research and development on plants with novel traits (PNTs) are typically considered confidential business information.
 In Canada, companies may start to consult with crop specific value chains several years prior to commercialization of new biotech crops.
 However, until they have a clear path to commercialization, it is often not publicized.